Moorish Morocco Tour Itinerary

 Thursday 30 April

-We depart Fez early to visit the ancient Roman ruins of Volubilis, followed by a special lunch included at Scorpion House in the nearby village of Moulay Idriss Zerhoun.
-We arrive in Chefchaouen in the afternoon and settle into our hotel.
+We depart Fez early to visit the ancient Roman ruins of Volubilis, followed by a very special included lunch at Scorpion House in the nearby village of Moulay Idriss Zerhoun.
+We’ll arrive in Chefchaouen in the afternoon and settle into our hotel.

 Day 8 – Chefchaouen